ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The intentions of this write-up are to:

 1. Compare the Windows, Linux, and MacOS user-mode environments
-    - Provide perspective on architectural and ecosystem differences as well as how they coincide with the loader and the broader system, then draw conclusions and creating solutions based on our findings
+    - Providing perspective on architectural and ecosystem differences, how they coincide with the loader and the broader system, then draw conclusions and creating solutions based on our findings
 2. Focus on the [concurrent](#what-is-concurrency-and-parallelism) design and properties of subsystems
     - Including formal documentation on how the modern Windows loader functions in contrast to current open source Windows implementations, including Wine and ReactOS (they lack support for the "parallel loading" ability present in a modern Windows loader)
 3. Educate, satisfy curiosity, and help fellow reverse engineers